quinnpatj/learning-gitlab/labs/gitlab-ci/lab-1/README.md

 <br>

 # Pipeline Editor
-After you create your first `.gitlab-ci.yml` file, use the [pipeline editor](https://docs.gitlab.com/ee/ci/pipeline_editor/index.html) for all future edits to the file.
+After you create your first `.gitlab-ci.yml` file, you can use the [pipeline editor](https://docs.gitlab.com/ee/ci/pipeline_editor/index.html) for all future edits to the file.
 With the pipeline editor, you can:

   - Edit the pipeline configuration with automatic syntax highlighting and validation.
   - View the CI/CD configuration visualization, a graphical representation of your `.gitlab-ci.yml` file.